Suggested: minimum of 4 large quality markers for non-RTK and non-PPK maps

-- DroneDeploy requires a minimum of 4 GCPs and we suggest using 8 GCPs for maps up to 50 acres.
+- DroneDeploy suggests a minimum of 4 GCPs and we suggest using 8 GCPs for maps up to 50 acres.
 For maps over 50 acres, we recommend adding at least 1 Checkpoint for every additional 10 acres.

 - An ideal GCP marker can be as simple as two intersecting lines.
 The goal is to create a visible feature on the area that is being flown.

 - The GCP should be visible on the map at the given altitude that the mission was performed.
 If you cannot see the center point of the GCP in your map photos, it cannot be accurately marked during processing.
 If your GCP is obscured, poorly marked, or if you cannot confidently place your cursor on your photos within an inch of the point where the GCP was measured with GPS, it does not matter that your GPS took a centimeter or millimeter accurate reading, your GCP will only be as accurate as the center can be marked.

 - Adding a center mark to the GCP, as seen in the images below, can also eliminate confusion about where the center point is located.